MorganKryze/ConsoleAppVisuals/CONTRIBUTING.md

 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Testing Conventions

+For testing, we use the following conventions:

+- Tests should be written in the `testing` directory.
+- Tests filenames should follow the `ClassToTest.Tests.cs` pattern.
+- Tests are wirtten using the `MSTests` framework.
+- Tests methods names should be descriptive and follow the `ElementToTest_BehaviorExpected` pattern.
+- Tests content should follow the `Arrange`, `Act`, `Assert` pattern.

 ## Attribution

 This CONTRIBUTING.md is adapted from the [PurpleBooth gist](https://gist.github.com/PurpleBooth/b24679402957c63ec426), available at <https://gist.github.com/PurpleBooth/b24679402957c63ec426>.